-Course length: 2 hours lecture, 7 hours laboratory Training for citizens in CPR(Cardio PulmonaryResuscitation), with focuson those working in the Healthcare field.
+Non-credit Course length: 2 hours lecture, 7 hours laboratory Training for citizens in CPR (Cardio Pulmonary Resuscitation), with focus on those working in the Healthcare field.
 Participants will learn to recognize and intervene in life-threatening emergencies.
 Also includes the warning signs and interventions for heart attack, stroke, cardiac arrest, and choking.
-CPR will cover procedures for adults, children and infants interventions for heart attack, stroke, cardiac arrest, and choking.
 CPR will cover procedures for adults, children and infants and use of AED.
 Participants will receive an American Heart Association Healthcare Provider CPR card.
 This course is repeatable.